 I was told to stay calm.

-All I wanted to do was help, but I knew everybody's else's life in jeopardy.
+All I wanted to do was help, but I knew I put everybody else's life in jeopardy.

-After ten minutes, I finally couldn't stand anymore.
+After 10 minutes, I finally couldn't stand anymore.

 I threw it over the desk and had someone try to help the girl in front of me.

-I'm not sure if she was a hold of that bean jacket, but I tried my hardest.
+I'm not sure if she would have hold that zeal jacket, but I tried my hardest.

 Everyone was trying to stay calm.

-She was on the second floor bathroom, got into a door safely, and the teacher they're not allowed to open the door for a policy on code red, but he luckily didn't he saved her.
+And the teacher, they're not allowed to open the door for a policy on code red, but he luckily didn't.

-She was put into a room and survived, and this is very traumatizing.
+She was put into a room and survived.

 We were told to leave the building.

-They told us to run out left to head down and run straight to Pine Island.
+They told us the one out left, which was heads down and run straight to Pine Island.

 There were bodies on the floor.